tldr-pages/tldr/pages/sunos/truss.md

 # truss

 > Troubleshooting tool for tracing system calls.
-> SunOS equivalent of strace
+> SunOS equivalent of strace.

 - Start tracing a program by executing it, following all child processes: